chanchunkiu/profile/README.md

 ### Security Implementation
 - **WAF hardening** — custom Cloudflare rules to challenge known bot ASNs (e.g. ASN 16509 — AWS), block sensitive path access (`.env`, `/admin`), and handle bot traffic
-- **SSL "Full (Strict)" Mode: By using Cloudflare Origin Certificates, this ensures the connection between Cloudflare and the GCP VM is encrypyed and authenticated, preventing attacks in the middle
+- **SSL "Full (Strict)" Mode: By using Cloudflare Origin Certificates, this ensures the connection between Cloudflare and the GCP VM is encrypted and authenticated, preventing attacks in the middle
 - **Bot Fight Mode** — enabled at the Cloudflare edge
 - **Zero-config SSL** — Caddy handles cert provisioning and forces HTTPS automatically
 - **IP shielding** — Cloudflare proxy hides the origin GCP external IP from the public